 Migraines can cause debilitating headaches that cause severe head pain.
 People affected by migraines tend to describe this headache pain as throbbing, pounding, or pulsating.
 Migraine headache pain can also feel like a dull, steady ache in your head.
 When you develop a migraine headache, it may start out with mild pain that gets worse over time.
 The more frequently you get migraines, the greater the chances you have of experiencing moderate to severe headache pain.
 Head pain with migraines typically affects the forehead area, and you may notice the pain on one side of the head.
 Migraine headaches typically last for an average of 4 hours, though they can also last for days.

 In addition to debilitating headaches, migraines can also cause other symptoms that develop even before the headache sets in.
-The first set of symptoms arrive in what is known as the prodrome stage.
+The first set of symptoms arrives in what is known as the prodrome stage.
 These symptoms typically include fatigue or low energy, frequent yawning, and neck stiffness.
 You might also start to notice mood changes like an increase in depression or irritability.
 A migraine aura can also occur during the prodrome stage, which can affect your vision, speech, sensations, and movements.
 If you experience a migraine with aura, symptoms may include seeing spots, flashes, or bright spots, a temporary loss of vision, or a tingling sensation in your face and extremities.

-During the attack phase of a migraine, the headache pain sets in along with other uncomfortable symptoms.
+During the attack phase of a migraine, the headache pain sets in, along with other uncomfortable symptoms.
 Symptoms during the attack phase may be pulsing or throbbing headaches and include increased sensitivity to light and sound, dizziness, lightheadedness, nausea, and vomiting.
 A migraine attack can leave you feeling fatigued, apathetic, or even euphoric and happy.
 A dull, aching headache may continue for a few days after the migraine attack.

 What Causes Migraines?